-In compliance with the Americans with Disabilities Act of 1990 and Section 504 of the Rehabilitation Act of 1973, the College seeks to provide reasonable accommodations to students with documented disabilities.
-Felician College does not offer a separate program for students with disabilities, but strives to help these students within the existing curriculum.
-Accommodations may include, but are not limited to, untimed testing, tape recording lectures or special seating.
+In compliance with the Americans with Disabilities Act of 1990, as amended and Section 504 of the Rehabilitation Act of 1973, the University provides accommodations to students with documented disabilities.
+Felician University does not offer a separate program for students with disabilities, but strives to assist students within the existing curriculum.
+Accommodations may include, but are not limited to, extended time one tests, tape recording lectures or preferential seating.

-To receive a copy of the policy and procedures for providing services to students with disabilities, contact the Coordinator of Services for students with disabilities in the Center for Academic Support Services (201-559-6101).
+To receive a copy of the policy and procedures for providing services to students with disabilities and/or to request accommodations, please contact the Coordinator of Services for Students with Disabilities in Kirby Hall, Room 104 (201-559-6050 or -6052).